neckcen/femto-plugin/README.md

     }

-The plugin class can define functions with specific names -_hooks_- to be called when the corresponding event happen.
+The plugin class can define functions with specific names -_hooks_- to be called when the corresponding event happens.
 Below is a list of available hooks, most parameters are passed by reference:

 ### __construct($config)